 The Army, NASA, and any busy family have one thing in common: they all need a central command station.
 Whether you’re moving troops, putting a man on the moon, or just trying to get three kids to three different activities on time, it takes planning….and a dedicated space to do that planning.
-Quite a few moms have organization at the top of their lists of New Year’s resolutions, and creating a household command center is one way to do that.
+Quite a few moms have organization at the top of their to-do lists, and creating a household command center is one way to do that.
 I’ve loved having the calendar I made for my family in a place where we can all see it and use it.
 Whether you have a whole room, a small wall, or just a spot on a bookshelf at your disposal, I’ve found five great ways that you can create your own family central command station–on a budget–with easy-to-find supplies.

 1. Command Station in a Binder